MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Export the Cloud Dataprep job as a Cloud Dataflow template, and incorporate it into a Cloud Composer job.

 **Memorize:** `D) Export the Cloud Dataprep job as a Cloud Dataflow template, and incorporate it into a Cloud Composer job.`

-**Quick reason:** Export the Cloud Dataprep job as a Cloud Dataflow template, and incorporate it into a Cloud Composer job.

 <details>
 <summary>Full explanation</summary>